Construction Site Fires in Texas

 Call Our Houston Construction Site Fire Attorneys Today at (888) 493-1629

 According to the U.S. Fire Administration, there are more than 4,800 construction site fires every year, causing approximately $35 million in property loss.
 That's why federal regulations dictate that fire extinguishers must be located within a short distance at every point on a construction site.

 At minimum, there ought to be 1 fire extinguisher for every 3,000-foot area on a single floor (even more for multilevel projects or projects involving certain types of flammable material).
 Regulations stipulate that there should be no point on a construction site where someone is further than 100 feet from a fire extinguisher.

-Construction fires are likely to cause more damage than residential fires because they tend to have little protection from fire in the form of working smoke detectors or sprinklers.
-As a result of these fires, workers, firefighters, and even the general public can be put in danger.
-Common injuries sustained during a construction fire include smoke inhalation, burns, broken bones, and even death.
+Construction fires are likely to cause more damage than residential fires because they tend to have little protection in the form of smoke detectors or sprinklers.
+As a result, workers, firefighters, and even the general public can be put in danger.
+Common injuries sustained during a construction fire include smoke inhalation and burns.